richard-lane/rona/README.md

   * --speed SPEED    Max particle speed
   * --radius RADIUS  Radius below which particles may catch the infection
   * --chance CHANCE  Chance to catch the infection per timestep
+  * --num NUM        Number of particles to simulate

 I think this might need python 3.8 but idk